kuvaibhav/kuvaibhav/README.md

 Okay that being said I like juggle between multiple languages and technologies and love to explore new avenues.

 The philosophy by which I identify myself is :
-### A jack of all trades is a master of none, but oftentimes better than a master of one
+### "A jack of all trades is a master of none, but oftentimes better than a master of one"

 I strongly feel this is the attitud that is needed to succeed as a young software developer.
 <iframe width="600" height="600" src="https://ionicabizau.github.io/github-profile-languages/api.html?kuvaibhav" frameborder="0"></iframe>